-One key to success in teaching religion is preparation and planning.
-Good lesson planning will give you confidence, clarity, and assurance with students.
+The heart of success in teaching religion is preparation and planning.
+Good lesson planning will give you confidence, clarity, and assurance with children.
 To get the most out of this session, reflect on the first question.
 Then read the article.
 Then answer the reflection questions.